← All articles

 I graduated to picking up bread from local bakeries, like the incredible COB’s bakery, to donate to various locations.

 I was also thrilled to take on the pet portfolio.
-Sean and friends at Freedom Pet Foods started giving us dog and cat food every couple of months to help our most vulnerable four-legged friends.
+Sean and friends at Freedom Pet Supplies started giving us dog and cat food every couple of months to help our most vulnerable four-legged friends.
 So many times, I would see our street friends feed their pets before they even fed themselves.
 Now we can help them both.

 Speaking of help, family, friends, neighbors and strangers have come together over the years to donate money, time, clothing, food, small household items, furniture (i.e., basically anything that I can fit into my car) to City Street Outreach.
 I am eternally grateful for their generosity.